Financial Wellness Statistics – 17 Interesting Findings

 (Source: FINRA)

-According to a recent study, more than half of all adults in the United States are financially anxious.
+According to recent studies, more than half of all American adults experience financial anxiety.

-This means that they frequently worry about their financial well-being and feel insecure about their ability to make ends meet.
-The study also found that this anxiety is having a negative impact on employee productivity, with many workers spending time at work worrying about their finances instead of concentrating on their job.
+This means they frequently worry about financial well-being and feel insecure about making ends meet.
+The study also revealed this anxiety negatively impacts employee productivity, with many workers spending work time worrying about finances instead of focusing on their jobs.

-The findings highlight the importance of financial wellbeing programs in the workplace, which can help employees to reduce their anxiety and improve their productivity.
-In today’s economy, more and more companies are realizing that investing in their employees’ financial well-being is good for business.
+These findings highlight the importance of workplace financial wellbeing programs, which can help employees reduce anxiety and improve productivity.
+In today’s economy, more companies recognize that investing in employee financial well-being benefits business outcomes.

 78% of people say that financial stress has a negative impact on their overall productivity